- Download our Moving to the USA Guide (PDF)

 - High school – Grade 9 to Grade 12

-In most states, it's compulsory for children to attend school until at least the age of 16 but in many cases, children will continue their education until they graduate.
+In most states, it's compulsory for children to attend school until at least the age of 16 but in most cases, children will continue their education until they graduate.
 In other states, schooling is mandatory until the end of high school.

 Public schools in the USA

 Expat students will be eligible to attend a public school in their local area.
 The registration process is usually very straightforward.
-As public schools in the USA are generally funded by property taxes, expats will find that schools in wealthier suburbs are likely to have better facilities.
+As public schools in the USA are largely funded by property taxes, expats will find that schools in wealthier suburbs are likely to have better facilities.

 While public education is free for the most part, there are some fees associated with public schools, including the purchase of books, equipment and uniforms.
 These fees vary from state to state and between schools themselves.

 While the standard of public education in the USA varies dramatically, there are a number of advantages for expat parents who opt to utilise this system.
 Firstly, costs are minimal and well below the cost of a private or international school education.
-Secondly, as school placement is determined by geographical location, the public school system allows children to attend a school close to home, and this means they tend to have more interaction with local children in the neighbourhood.
+Secondly, as school placement is determined by geographical location, the public school system allows children to attend a school close to home, meaning they tend to have more interaction with local children in the neighbourhood.

 For expats planning on relocating to the USA for the long term, having their children attend a public school is likely to allow them to mix with a wider, more varied and representative sample of American children.